loicsikidi/go-cbc/README.md

 	mux.HandleFunc("/protected", protectedHandler)

 	// MANDATORY: create the Certificate Bound Cookie middleware
-	// The middleware will automatically check that the session cookie is bound to the TLS client certificate handler := cbc.CertificateBoundCookieMiddleware(func(r *http.Request) (cbc.CertificateBoundClaims, error) {
+	// The middleware will automatically check if the session cookie is bound to the TLS client certificate
+	// and will reject the request if the binding is not valid. handler := cbc.CertificateBoundCookieMiddleware(func(r *http.Request) (cbc.CertificateBoundClaims, error) {
 		// NOTE: via this callback, you have the responsability to return the session claims
-		// which can be stored outside of the cookie (eg., in a database, cache, etc.) cookie, err := r.Cookie(cookieName)
+		// which can be stored inside or outside of the cookie (eg., in a database, cache, etc.). cookie, err := r.Cookie(cookieName)
 		if err != nil {
 			return nil, err